ParanoidUser/codewars-handbook/kata/6-kyu/extract-file-name/README.md

 `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_-0123456789`

-The recommend way to solve it is using RegEx and specifically groups.
+The recommended way to solve it is using RegEx and specifically groups.